All writing is not created equal. In fact, consider just the differences among novels, magazine and newspaper articles, written content on websites...

 Types of business correspondence writing include memos, letters, and memorandum.
 Each of these has a different format and style, and using the incorrect style can be a big mistake.

 - Memos are internal communication pieces that are often sent electronically today.
 They use a familiar writing style that is informal in tone.
 These communications are often to make announcements or to remind staff of meetings, etc.

-- Memorandum are formal memos and have a decidedly more business-like tone and structure.
-These are often used to inform staff of new policies or procedures, should have a “to” line, a “from” line a “subject line” and a date, so that the time of issuance is clear for future reference.
+- Memorandum is formal memos and has a decidedly more business-like tone and structure.
+These are often used to inform staff of new policies or procedures, should have a “to” line, a “from” line, a “subject line” and a date, so that the time of issuance is clear for future reference.

 Just as with other types of writing in business, there are a few different types of proposal writing.
 First and foremost, the common denominator is that they are all pretty formal documents.

 - One of the most common types of a business proposal is the Sales Proposal - a detailed document presented to a potential customer or client.
 This outlines exactly what that customer will receive for a specific amount of payment.
 One of the most common uses of these is by consultants who are offering their services to a client.